 Master of Arts in Intercultural Studies

-Bi-vocational ministers, lay leaders in urban ministries, cross-cultural workers, community development staff.
+The MAIS prepares students to be bi-vocational ministers, lay leaders in urban ministries, cross-cultural workers, community development staff, and qualitative research professionals.

 • Gain a biblical, theological, and historical foundation related to Christian ministry and the peoples of the earth.

 • Acquire the unique tools necessary for effective ministry in a cross-cultural, multiethnic environment in a domestic or international context.

 •Develop leadership skills in multicultural contexts through increased multicultural awareness and communication skills.

 •Enhance awareness of issues and develop skills in cross-cultural counseling and pastoral care in a multiethnic, multicultural environment.

 • Understand cultural and contextual specifics of human development.